 Type of Development

-Turnpike Commons to House Homeless Families in Stockton
+Turnpike Commons Houses Homeless Families in Stockton

 Managed by STAND, the property allows residents to maintain stable housing, creating a path for self-sufficiency and economic mobility.
-“STAND is very proud to be part of this partnership to provide permanent housing for the homeless,” said Fred Sheil, Executive Director of STAND.
+“STAND is very proud to be part of this partnership to provide permanent housing for the homeless,” states STAND Executive Director Fred Sheil.
 “Stockton is full of vacant lots, blighted houses, and apartment buildings.
 Let’s repair and build until all homeless are off the streets.”

 With plans for future phases, this partnership hopes to pilot a local model to address the homelessness crisis affecting communities throughout California.
 “There are many challenges around developing housing in California, but there is no denying the need,” states HACSJ Executive Director Peter W. Ragsdale.
 “We know our shelters have individuals and families that are housing ready today if it was available.
 This team is part of the solution!”

 Type of Development

 These small homes were made possible through the State of California’s Homeless Emergency Aid Program (HEAP), City of Stockton Community Development Block Grant (CDBG) and HOME funds, and a grant from Wells Fargo Bank.
 HACSJ provides rental subsidy for the 3-bedroom, while CVLIHC provides rental subsidy for the ADU.